TechBehindIt Article

 Kodaly method vs Suzuki method in learning violin

 As human beings, we always tend to want to learn new things.
 We always want to explore more and learn new skills.
 It is human nature to always look for something enjoyable to do.
-In today’s society, there are many activities we could venture in.
-We can try new sports and enroll in training.
-We can even try new dance styles and look for a studio that offers the genre we want.
-Furthermore, we can enroll in extra courses that can enrich our minds.
-There are a lot of universities that offer both online and physical classes.
-One of the most popular hobbies or new skills to venture into is learning a musical instrument.
-People often choose a new musical instrument since they are usually easy to learn.
-Also, music has many benefits for our overall well-being.
-It is also so accessible since many studios or schools offer it.
+In today’s society, there are many activities we can venture into.
+We can try new sports and enrol in training.
+We can even try new dance styles and look for a studio that offers our desired genre.

-Take for example you want to learn the violin.
-Many studios offer violin class Singapore sessions.
-They have trained teachers and fun classes.
+Take, for example, you want to learn the violin.
+Many studios offer violin classes in Singapore sessions.
+They have trained teachers and fun lessons.
 They even have varying packages depending on duration and class sizes.
 The duration can be as short as thirty minutes or as long as one and a half hours.
-It can also be a variety of class sizes like group settings or private violin lessons.
+It can also be a variety of class sizes, like group settings or private violin lessons.
 The rates or fees also depend on these factors.

-Different studios also have different music teaching styles.
-Music is a very rich practice that is not just enclosed in one way of teaching.
-The same can be applied to violin class Singapore sessions.
+Different studios also have other music teaching styles.
+Music is a vibrant practice that is not just enclosed in one way of teaching.
+The same can be applied to violin class sessions in Singapore.
 They are taught in different manners and methods.
 It can be done through groups or private violin lessons.
-When looking for a violin class Singapore group, find the one that teaches the method you think is the best fit for you.
-There are two most popular methods of violin class Singapore, one is the Kodaly method and the other is the Suzuki method.
-In his article, let us talk about the Kodaly method vs Suzuki method in learning violin.
+When looking for a violin class in Singapore group, find the one that teaches the technique you think best fits you.
+Singapore has two most popular Merlin clay classes: the Kodaly method and the Suzuki method.
+In his article, let us discuss the Kodaly versus Suzuki method in learning violin.

 Kodaly vs Suzuki